eshwen/macOS-setup/README.md

 pip install tensorflow-metal  # Metal plugin for GPU acceleration
 ```

-Then, before using Tensorflow, do either `pyenv local miniforge3` or `pyenv local miniforge3` to activate the environment it's installed in.
+Then, before using Tensorflow, do either `pyenv local miniforge3` or `pyenv global miniforge3` to activate the environment it's installed in.

 ### VS Code